interrobang-uk/interrobang/content/privacy.md

 We don't collect any analytics from this website.
 That includes cookies, which is why you didn't have to click through a cookie banner when you landed on this site.

-## Our blog
+## Our blog and social media

-Our blog is hosted on Substack.
-We sometimes use Substack's analytics to understand how we can reach more people.
-You can read [their privacy policy here](https://substack.com/privacy).
+Our blog is hosted on [Substack](https://substack.com) ([privacy policy](https://substack.com/privacy)), and we also use [LinkedIn](https://www.linkedin.com/legal/privacy-policy) ([privacy policy](https://www.linkedin.com/legal/privacy-policy)).

+We sometimes use Substack and LinkedIn's analytics to understand how we can reach more people.

-If you’d like content about you removed from our blog or website, contact **data@interrobang.uk**.
+If you’d like content about you removed from our blog or social media, contact **data@interrobang.uk**.

 ## Research participants